-The new European regulation on payments means fundamental changes in the industry, as it gives third parties access to bank infrastructure.
-It underscores the growing importance the Application Program Interface (API) world is acquiring in different sectors like finance.
-BBVA is one of the financial institutions opening access to its platform and core services through “Open APIs”.
-The bank seeks to become the best partner for fintech firms to create disruptive models and develop a new line of business.
+The new regulation, which progressively began entering into force between January 13, 2018 and September 14, 2019, entails fundamental changes in the industry as it gives third parties access to bank infrastructure.
+BBVA was one of the first banks to open its platform and core services through the Open APIs with BBVA API_Market.
+The bank’s goal is to be the best partner so that fintech companies create disruptive models and develop a new line of business.

 1. What is PSD2?